 Washington Park Arboretum (entrance fee applies) on the shores of Lake Washington is a 230 acre (930,776 square metre) park hiding a Japanese Garden and Botanic Gardens with wetland areas.
 Kerry Park is a small park located on the south side of Queen Hill and a great outlook over downtown Seattle

 Where I stayed:

 For four nights I stayed at the Fairmont Olympic Hotel in the heart of downtown.
 This elegant hotel is a five-minute stroll to the Pike Place Market (and those doughnuts!)
-The hotel and its 450 rooms received a $25 million dollar refurb in 2016, revamping the suites with a clever mixture of modern with old world charm.
+The hotel and its 450 rooms received a $25 million dollar refurb in 2016, revamping the suites with a clever mixture of modern with old-world charm.

 After Vancouver and Leavenworth I stayed at the Maxwell Pineapple before flying home.
-This colourful, funky hotel was a two-minute stroll to the Space Needle (seen from my window) and close to the city’s attractions.
+This colourful, funky hotel was a five-minute stroll to the Space Needle (seen from my window) and close to the city’s attractions.
 With quirky pineapple touches throughout the hotel, I felt at home as I’m from Queensland, the state with pineapples as a logo!
 And the bed was so comfortable I didn’t want to get out of it the next morning.
 Or maybe that was because I was reluctant to leave Seattle?